mkhorin/evado-app-taxi/README.md

-# Evado Taxi Network
+# Evado Taxi Network App

-An application built on [Evado Declarative Framework](https://github.com/mkhorin/evado) helps users to provide each other with taxi services.
+A web application built on [Evado Declarative Framework](https://github.com/mkhorin/evado) helps users to provide each other with taxi services.

 Basic scheme of user-passenger actions: